WallStreetMojo

 This Financial Modeling Question is very easy.
 There are primarily two types of Financial Model layouts – Vertical and Horizontal.

-• Horizontal Financial model Layouts are easier to set up with each module in a separate sheet.
+- Horizontal Financial model Layouts are easier to set up with each module in a separate sheet.
 Here the readability is high as you can name the individual tabs accordingly.
-The only problem is that there are many numbers of sheets which you have interlink.
+The only problem is that you have many numbers of sheets interlinked.
 I prefer the Horizontal Layouts as I find them easier to manage and audit.

 19. Which ratios do you calculate for Financial Modeling?